AleTola/PoliTo_CI/README.md

 A move is thus evaluated according to these procedure:

-- if it leads to a 100% winning state, it obtains an absolute value of 12
+- if it leads to a win, it obtains a value of 12
-- if it leads to a 100% draw state, it obtains an absolute value of 11
+- if it leads to a draw, it obtains a value of 11
 - otherwise it obtains an absolute value between 0 and 10 (endpoints included), according to how many terzo are present in the board

 Notice that these values are "absolute" since, in MinMax, one player is minimizing while the other is maximizing, so the sign will be chosen accordingly to the current player.